MohamedBassem/fuzzy-dns/README.md

 ### Why?

 Because it's fun.
 I googled and I didn't find something like this, so I implemented it.
+I learned [some things](http://blog.mbassem.com/2016/06/14/fuzzy-dns/) also while building it.
 Is it useful?
 Honestly, I don't know.

 ### Configuration